-An aromatic expression of red berries, cherries with also aromas of spice in the background.
+Barbera d'Alba Vignota opens with lovely expression of raspberry and wild cherry on the nose, with also aromas of spice in the background.
 Rond, profound, yet smooth attack, with raspberries and cherry flavors, ripe tannins and a long finish.

 Piemonte in the north-west of Italy is Italy's finest wine region with almost half of the production under the DOCG status.
 Respected names like Barolo, Barbaresco, Moscato d'Asti, and Barbera d'Alba are the flagships of the region.
 Nebbiolo is the key grape variety of the region accounting for half of the total production.